-The number of OCSP requests by a single user is limited to 10 requests per day.
+The CA may restrict the processing frequency of OCSP requests by a single user to 10 requests per day if the CA can demonstrate that the user is abusing the system.
 The CA should not restrict the processing of OCSP requests for any party, who, by the nature of its activities, requires frequent OCSP status verification.